-Wavy: Groups of teeth set to each side within the overall set pattern.
-The teeth have varying amounts of set in a controlled pattern.
+Wavy: Groups of teeth set to each side within the overall set pattern. in a controlled pattern.
 Wavy set is typically used with fine pitch products to reduce noise, vibration and burr when cutting thin, interrupted applications.

 Vari-Set: The tooth height / set pattern varies with product family and pitch.
 The teeth have varying set magnitudes and set angles, providing for quieter operation with reduced vibration.
 Vari-Set is efficient for difficult-to-cut materials and larger cross sections.